 During April 1997, Henry suffered a cracked C7 vertebra when he fell awkwardly after the Legion of Doom hit the Doomsday Device on him.
 Despite being urged to take at least fifteen weeks off, he returned in less than two months.
 Upon his return there was a noticeable change in attitude with the Godwinns adopting a more heelish feel to them.

-They also dropped Hillbilly Jim as their manager and soon picked up Uncle Cletus (Dutch Mantell) and began attacking their opponents with their slop buckets.
+They also dropped Hillbilly Jim as their manager and soon picked up Uncle Cletus (Tony Anthony) and began attacking their opponents with their slop buckets.
 At Badd Blood, in October 1997, the pair would defeat The Headbangers to win the tag team titles but they would drop the gold just 48 hours later.
 After the match they would attack Cletus for his role in the loss.

 After this, the pair returned to the mid-card with the fans interest in the act waning.
 The WWF repackaged the two, ditching the hillbilly act and their false names.
 The pair became aligned with Jeff Jarrett adopting a bodyguard role under the moniker of ‘Southern Justice’.
 They backed up Jeff Jarrett in a feud with D-Generation X and clashed with D-X at the Breakdown: In Your House PPV where they lost to Billy Gunn, Road Dogg, and X-Pac.